ept/crdt-website/pages/index.md

 by the CRDT, without requiring any special conflict resolution code or user intervention.

+Moreover, an important characteristic of CRDTs is that they support **decentralised** operation: they do not assume the use of a single server, so they can be used in peer-to-peer networks and other decentralised settings.
+In this regard CRDTs differ from the algorithms used by Google Docs, Trello, and Figma, which require all communication between users to flow via a server.

 For more details on CRDTs, you can read the article "[Conflict-free Replicated Data Types](https://arxiv.org/pdf/1805.06358.pdf)" by Nuno Preguiça, Carlos Baquero, and Marc Shapiro (2018), or the older